 Step 3: Install the MonsterInsights AMP Addon

-Now that Google Analytics is added to your WordPress website, you’ll now have to install the MonsterInsights AMP addon.
+Now that Google Analytics is added to your WordPress website, you’ll need to install the MonsterInsights AMP addon.

 After the addon is installed, it will automatically activate, and you should see the status change to Active.